 Laboratory Studies

-- Fluorescein angiography is of value if the age-related macular degeneration (ARMD) patient notes a recent onset or worsening of vision associated with metamorphopsia.
+Fluorescein angiography is of value if the age-related macular degeneration (AMD or ARMD) patient notes a recent onset or worsening of vision associated with metamorphopsia.
 Metamorphopsia may indicate the onset of choroidal neovascularization.
 Clinical evidence for neovascularization includes retinal pigment epithelium (RPE) elevation, subretinal hemorrhage, and/or the presence of exudate.

-- Fluorescein angiography, as shown in the images below, is performed by injecting 3 mL of 25% sodium fluorescein in a peripheral vein, followed by a rapid sequence of angiography images.
+Fluorescein angiography is performed by injecting 3 mL of 25% sodium fluorescein into a peripheral vein, followed by a rapid sequence of angiography images.
 Fluorescein is a vegetable-based dye that is activated by light at a particular wavelength, which causes emission at a higher wavelength.
 Using the appropriate blocking and transmission filters, the photographer is able to capture an image of the dye in the blood vessels and, later, as the dye leaks, images of the retina and the choroid.

-- Some complications of fluorescein angiography may occur.
+Some complications of fluorescein angiography may occur.
 The dye is relatively safe.
 Occasionally (< 5%), patients may have nausea or vomiting shortly after dye injection.
 Infrequently, patients may develop an allergic reaction to the dye and have hives, angioedema, venous dilation, and, very rarely, death (< 1/250,000).
 No cross-reactivity occurs between this dye and iodine.
 The dye is cleared by renal excretion and is safe in patients on dialysis.
-Note the images below.

 Imaging Studies

-- Dry age-related macular degeneration (ARMD) is followed best by accurate fundus photography, images of which are shown below.
+Dry age-related macular degeneration (AMD or ARMD) is followed best by accurate fundus photography.
+[24]

 Other Tests

-- Reports on age-related macular degeneration (ARMD) have examined the thickness of the retina with optical coherence tomography (OCT).
+Reports on age-related macular degeneration (AMD or ARMD) have examined the thickness of the retina with optical coherence tomography (OCT).
 This study has shown decreased reflectance at the level of the rod-cone layer indicating that atrophy is present in this layer.
-Note the images below.

-- The above 2 tests are not required in the evaluation of ARMD, but they have been performed by various authors to follow the progression of disease.
+The above 2 tests are not required in the evaluation of AMD, but they have been performed by various authors to follow the progression of disease.

 Procedures

-- Amsler grid evaluation, slit-lamp biomicroscopy, and fluorescein angiography in age-related macular degeneration (ARMD)
+Amsler grid evaluation, slit-lamp biomicroscopy, and fluorescein angiography in age-related macular degeneration

-- The cornerstone of evaluation of dry ARMD consists of visual acuity measurement and evaluation by Amsler grid.
-The biggest treatable risk of visual loss in dry ARMD is the development of neovascularization.
+The cornerstone of evaluation of dry AMD consists of visual acuity measurement and evaluation by Amsler grid.
+The biggest treatable risk for visual loss in dry AMD is the development of neovascularization.
 Studies have shown Amsler grid evaluations, if performed properly, are quite sensitive in detecting change.
 The specificity of this test is somewhat limited.
-Patients with dry ARMD often note Amsler grid changes that are temporary, and good observers can detect progression of their dry ARMD on the grid.
+Patients with dry AMD often note Amsler grid changes that are temporary, and good observers can detect progression of their dry AMD on the grid.

 Histologic Findings